 - Never interrupting ceremonies or blocking riders

-- Hiring a local guide who can explain symbols, chants, and transitions
+- Being accompanied by local guides who can explain symbols, chants, and transitions

-This guidance is especially important for travelers unfamiliar with West Sumba attractions, where customs differ significantly from more developed destinations.
+This guidance is especially important for travelers unfamiliar with Sumbanese culture, where customs differ significantly from more developed destinations.

 Practical Reality: What to Expect on the Ground